jakazmie/AIDays/DeveloperTrack/README.md

 ## Lab environmant setup

-Follow the steps below to provision services that will be utilized during the labs:
+Follow the steps below to provision the services that will be utilized during the labs:

 ### Set up Cognitive Services